Overview of the European energy system

 Justification for indicator selection

 Not all primary energy is available to be utilised as useful final energy for the end-consumer due to various losses that occur within the energy system (in particular transformation losses in the production of electricity and heat).
 The magnitude of these losses is an important indication of the overall environmental impact (e.g. greenhouse gas emissions, air pollution, environmental impacts associated with upstream activities of resource extraction) of the energy system, due to the high proportion of fossil fuels still used.
 Significant losses occur in transformation, hence they depend on the system’s efficiency.
 The majority of thermal generation is produced using fossil fuels but can also include biomass, wastes and geothermal and nuclear.
 Associated environmental impacts at the point of energy generation are mainly related to greenhouse gas emissions and air pollution.
 However, other environmental impacts, in addition to those previously mentioned, such as land use change, biodiversity loss, ground water pollution, oil spills in the marine environment etc., occur during upstream activities of producing and transporting the primary resources or final waste disposal.
-Whilst the level of environmental impact depends on the particular type of fuel used and the extent to which abatement technologies are being employed, the greater the efficiency of the power plant, the lower the environmental impact for each unit of electricity produced (assuming that the increase in efficiency leads to an absolute decrease of fossil fuel input).
+While the level of environmental impact depends on the particular type of fuel used and the extent to which abatement technologies are being employed, the greater the efficiency of the power plant, the lower the environmental impact for each unit of electricity produced (assuming that the increase in efficiency leads to an absolute decrease of fossil fuel input).

 The structure of the energy mix in gross inland energy consumption provides an indication of the environmental pressures associated with energy consumption.
-The type and magnitude of the environmental impacts associated with energy consumption, such as resource depletion, greenhouse gas emissions, air pollutant emissions, water pollution, accumulation of radioactive waste etc., strongly depend on the type and amount of fuel consumed as well as abatement technologies applied.
+The type and magnitude of the environmental impacts associated with energy consumption, such as resource depletion, greenhouse gas emissions, air pollutant emissions, water pollution, accumulation of radioactive waste etc., strongly depend on the type and amount of fuel consumed as well as on the abatement technologies applied.
 Energy consumption by sector gives an indication of which sectors are driving the trend in consumption of different fuels.

 Energy supply does have negative effects on the environment and human health.
-Addressing energy dependency can result in strengthening or weakening these effects, depending on which fuels are being replaced and how the life cycle environmental pressures are being addressed (e.g. upstream environmental pressures associated with the production and transport of fossil fuels, downstream environmental pressures related to disposal of CO2 emissions and other wastes etc).
-Decreasing the amount of imported fossil fuels on one hand and increasing energy savings and the share of renewable energy on the other, is likely to result in diminishing the negative effects of energy supply and energy consumption on the environment and human health, as well as improving energy security in Europe (see also ENER 026, ENER 028, ENER 037, ENER 038).
+Addressing energy dependency can result in the strengthening or weakening of these effects, depending on which fuels are being replaced and how the life cycle environmental pressures are being addressed (e.g. upstream environmental pressures associated with the production and transport of fossil fuels, downstream environmental pressures related to disposal of CO2 emissions and other wastes etc).
+Decreasing the amount of imported fossil fuels on one hand and increasing energy savings and the share of renewable energy on the other, are likely to result in diminishing the negative effects of energy supply and energy consumption on the environment and human health, as well as improving energy security in Europe (see also ENER 026, ENER 028, ENER 037, ENER 038).

 - Climate action and renewable energy package (CARE Package) EC, 2009